-Conditions for Taking the QEs and Advanced QE in the First Year
+Conditions for Taking the Advanced QE in the First Year

-- The Path A students can take the QEs and Advanced QE in July of the first year if their course grades in Microeconomics I, Macroeconomics I, and Statistics - I are all "S"s and if their midterm performance in Microeconomics II Macroeconomics II and Statistics II, as reported by the course instructors to the student's advisor, are all "S"s. - The Path B students can take the QE and Advanced QE in July of the first year if they receive permission from their advisor.
+- > Only those who are aiming for an "Early Completion" can take the AQE in the First Year.
+You have to meet the following requirements. - The Path A students can take the Advanced QE in July of the first year if their course grades in Microeconomics I, Macroeconomics I and Statistics I are all "S"s and if their midterm performance in Microeconomics II, Macroeconomics II and Statistics II, as reported by the course instructors to the student's advisor, are all "S"s. - The Path B students can take the Advanced QE in July of the first year if they receive permission from their advisors.